 Does it have an outfit?

-Is the garment’s only problem a lack of partner?
-If you have the perfect tunic, but don’t have a skinny jean or legging to go with it, pursue the missing piece.
+You have now graduated to “How Clean Out Your Closet” advanced questions!
+Let’s do this… Is the garment’s only problem a lack of partner?
+If you have a shirt you love, but don’t have the bottoms to go with it, pursue the missing pieces.
 Create a shopping list.
-Every time you come across an awesome and beloved garment that doesn’t have an outfit, add its missing components to the list.
-Does this top need a black lycra tank to go underneath?
+Every time you come across an awesome and beloved garment that doesn’t have an outfit, add its missing components to the shopping list.
+Does this top need a tan pant?
 Does this dress need silver heels?
-Does this top need thicker leggings?
+Does this slim pant needs slim sneakers?
 Would grey slacks wake up your business casual tops?
 Add it to the shopping list and either go shopping with your list in hand, or refer to the list when you happen upon a shopping excursion.

 You may have loved it in the past, but do you love it today?
 Ask yourself again, if you saw this garment in a store today, would you really buy it?
 Perhaps your style is evolving.
 You should dress for the person you are today.
 Pass on the past.

 You used to be a party girl.
 You raged with the best of them and have all the dresses and high heels to show for it.
 Although you still love them and they fit great, you are now a lawyer with three daughters.
 Keeping a fabulous sexy dress or two is a great idea, but holding onto another lifetime is not.
 You don’t need 20 mini dresses with your current life.
 Keep your top 2-3 and make sure your schedule this year requires such a frock.
 Plan the outing yourself if you have to.